billy-estrada/fifa/README.md

 My answer was to incorporate part II.
 Using this part allowed me to give an analysis of how likely each country was to win.
-After getting a likely percentage of each team's chance of winning, I compared with sports probablitiles and was accurate to 3%.
-I then added a random number generator to give different likely scenarios of the World Cup Winner.
+After getting a likely percentage of each team's chance of winning, I compared with sports probablitiles and was accurate to the teams they favored to win.
+I then added a random number generator to give different likely scenariosof the World Cup Winner.